JanWiemer/jacis-bank-demo/README.md

 # jacis-hostel-demo
-Sample application using the JACIS project to store hostel reservations.
+Sample application based on *Helidon.MP* using the JACIS project to store hostel reservations.